reshufflehq/reshuffle-aws-connectors/usecases/create-video-thumbnails-mc.md

 ## Preparation:

-1. Create two S3 buckets: source and target.
-Open source for public read
+1. Create an S3 bucket.
+Make it open for public read (in a real app, you can configure roles to real from closed buckets as well)

-1. Create an Elastic Transcoder pipeline to read from your source bucket and output into your target bucket

 1. Set up the following environment variables: